 One of the advantages of moving to the longer chassis was that now a 3/4 ton C20 version was readily available.
 Chevy made 3/4 ton long-bed panel trucks similar to the old Suburbans, but not in actual regular passenger versions.
 For folks wanting to tow a big(ger) trailer, the C20 Suburban was the ticket.
 And also new with this generation of Chevy trucks, the four wheel drive versions weren’t so gnarly and tall anymore.
 It was the beginning of the era when 4WD became civilized and increasingly popular.

 Chevy offered a huge range of engines in these trucks, everything from the 250 six up through the big-block 396/402.
-The new Turbo-Hydramatic was a welcome relief from the tedious two-speed Powerglide, rugged though it was.
+The new Turbo-Hydramatic was a welcome relief from the tedious two-speed Powerglide.
 And the longer body allowed true nine-passenger seating, as the middle seat was split, the seat back folded down or did that whole section fold forward?
 Anyway, this was the hauler of choice for really big families who still needed luggage room behind the third seat.